Frequently Asked Questions

 You will receive notice of deadlines if you are missing documentation or information.
 You will also receive notice of deadlines for Placement tests, Career Assessments, Financial Aid awards or denials, and Course Approval Appointments.

-Q. I received a letter that says I need a Course Approval
+Q. I received an email that says I need a Course Approval

 Appointment (CAA).
 What is a CAA and why do I need to do it every